electron/electron/docs/api/browser-window.md

 ### BrowserWindow.showDefinitionForSelection()

-Show pop-up dictionary that searches the selected word on the page.
+Shows pop-up dictionary that searches the selected word on the page.

-This API is available only on Mac OS.
+__Note__: This API is available only on Mac OS X.

 ### BrowserWindow.setAutoHideMenuBar(hide)